gwichert/wxd/readme.txt

 * About

-wxD is wxWidgets bindings for D language. it is delivered work from wx.NET bindings.
+wxD is wxWidgets bindings for D language. wxWidgets is cross-platform GUI toolkit, which supports Windows, Mac OS X, *nix like OSs such as Linux,FreeBSD with X11/Motif/GTK. wxD is delivered work from wx.NET bindings 0.6.1.

 * Status

+0.02
+some bug fix and missing C function implement. more example works. fix event change multiple consructor to single constructor with default args fix box sizer return struct func to void func(struct*) in my view, D's extern (C) and C++'s extern "C" is not compatible when return struct most example work.

 0.01
-under development.
+Under development.
-currently only work on Windows platform.
+Currently only checked on Windows platform.
+Some example program crashed.

 * How to compile